Hashtag Web3 / Updated

 How to Get LP Tokens: Providing Liquidity

-- Choose a Pool: You select a liquidity pool on a DEX, for example, the ETH/USDC pool on Uniswap.
+- Select a Pool: Choose a liquidity pool on a DEX, such as the ETH/USDC pool on Uniswap.

 - Deposit Assets: You must deposit an equal value of both assets into the pool.
-If 1 ETH is worth $3,500, you would need to deposit 1 ETH and 3,500 USDC.
+For instance, if 1 ETH is valued at a significant amount, you would deposit 1 ETH and the equivalent value in USDC.

-- Receive LP Tokens: In exchange for your deposit, the DEX's smart contract mints and sends you LP tokens.
-The name of these tokens often reflects the pool (e.g., UNI-V2 ETH/USDC).
+- Receive LP Tokens: After your deposit, the DEX's smart contract mints and transfers LP tokens to you.
+The tokens typically reflect the pool's name, for example, UNI-V2 ETH/USDC.

-The number of LP tokens you receive is proportional to how much liquidity you added relative to the total liquidity already in the pool.
-If you contributed 1% of the pool's total liquidity, you will hold 1% of the LP tokens.
+The number of LP tokens you receive is proportional to your contribution relative to the total liquidity in the pool.
+If you add 1% of the total liquidity, you'll hold 1% of the LP tokens.

 The Functions of an LP Token